Skip to main content

 • Delayed anesthesia delivery: Anesthesia not taking effect at the right time

-• Anesthesia awareness: Patient becoming conscious during surgery
+• Anesthesia awareness: Patient waking up or becoming conscious during surgery

 • Drug interactions: Failing to account for other medications